 What is being proposed across Hampshire

-We are working with other Hampshire local authorities on proposals for new unitary councils
+We have working with other Hampshire local authorities on proposals for new unitary councils

 Alternative options are also being explored by Hampshire County Council and East Hampshire District Council.
 Their preferred proposal recommends the creation of three unitary councils for mainland Hampshire with the Isle of Wight as a separate island unitary authority.
 You can find more information on their proposals on the Hampshire County Council website.